sequinstream/sequin/README.md

 You can run Sequin anywhere you can run Docker.
 It stores its configuration state and streams in [Postgres](#how-it-works).

 You can even "sidecar" Sequin alongside your app.

-## FAQ

-### What about exactly-once delivery?

-Sequin offers at-least-once delivery and exactly-once processing (see [Guarantees](#guarantees)).
-You can configure how many times Sequin should attempt to redeliver a message with a consumer's `max-deliver` option (default: no limit).

-Exactly-once delivery is a bit of a misnomer; it's always possible in a distributed system that a message will be sent and received, but the sender will not receive confirmation of receipt.
-In other words, cross-system two-phase commits can only get _asymptotically close_ to perfect.

 ## Roadmap